bethmaloney/shopping-cart/README.md

 [![Build status](https://dev.azure.com/bethmaloney/shopping-cart/_apis/build/status/Storyboard)](https://dev.azure.com/bethmaloney/shopping-cart/_build/latest?definitionId=1)

-Uses the following technologies
-* React
-* Sass
-* Typescript
-* Storybook
+Simple drop down cart preview which are common on ecommerce sites.
+Implemented using React and Typescript.

+Bootstrap and Sass are used for styling the components.
+Sass stylesheets are created at the component level and loaded using CSS modules.
+Sass allows for the overriding of Bootstrap default settings as needed.
+CSS modules prevent name collisions and allow the isolation of styles.

-Storybook of components is available at http://storyboard.shoppingcart.bethanymaloney.com.s3-website-ap-southeast-2.amazonaws.com/
+Storybook is used for viewing components individually.
+Components can be viewed at http://storyboard.shoppingcart.bethanymaloney.com

-Uses Azure Devops to automatically publish to an S3 bucket as part of a CI/CD pipeline.
+Azure Devops automatically builds every push to main and any pull requests.
+Additionally a commit to main will result in the automatic deployment of to an S3 bucket as part of a CI/CD pipeline.
+DNS is registered through Route 53.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).